It’s been years since the last theatrical Batman spoof movie came

 character arcs that one would expect from a real Batman movie, and there’s even

-second the movie started, I was completely submersed into the films atmosphere,
+second the movie started, I was completely submersed into the film's atmosphere,

 tone, hummer and I knew I was in for a treat.
 Will Arnett returns to voice